sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 >     mv $HOME/.kube/config-new $HOME/.kube/config
 >     chmod 600 $HOME/.kube/config
 >     ```
->     In case you experience problems running the commands, check [Command Line Interpreters](btp-app-#command-line-interpreters) for more details on recommended CLIs.
+>     In case you experience problems running the commands, check Step 2: `Command Line Interpreters` from [Set Up Local Development Using VS Code](btp-app-set-up-local-development) for more details on recommended CLIs.

-There are two additional steps for Windows users:
+There are two additional steps for Windows users only:

     3. Go to `C:\ProgramData\chocolatey\bin`.

     4. Rename `kubelogin.exe` to `kubectl-oidc_login.exe`.

 [DONE]
 [ACCORDION-END]